 Acquires an interest in land that creates new outdoor recreational opportunities for underserved communities or expands existing park systems or other recreational resources to protect public conservation or recreational interests.

-Protects viewsheds or land important to the protection of (i) any federally designated Wild and Scenic River or American Heritage River in or adjacent to Virginia, (ii) Virginia’s Scenic Rivers, (iii) designated Scenic Roads, (iv) Virginia Byways, or (v) nationally designated scenic lands or recreational trails, including greenways or blueways.
+Protects viewsheds or land important to the protection of (i) any federally designated Wild and Scenic River or American Heritage River in or adjacent to Virginia, (ii) Virginia’s Scenic Rivers, (iii) designated Scenic Roads, (iv) Virginia Byways, or (v) nationally designated scenic lands or recreational trails, including state-wide connecting trails, greenways or blueways.
+See the VOP Mapper at: http://consapps.dcr.virginia.gov/dnh/vop/vopmapper.htm

 Supports local or regional plans for parks, open space, and outdoor recreational facilities, or contributes to the protection of a state, regionally, or locally identified conservation corridor.